surniaulula/wpsso-am/README.md

 </ul>

 <blockquote>
-<p><a href="https://wordpress.org/plugins/wpsso/">WordPress Social Sharing Optimization</a> plugin is required to use the WPSSO AM extension.
-You can use the <em>Free version</em> of WPSSO AM with either WPSSO Free or Pro, but the <a href="http://wpsso.com/extend/plugins/wpsso-am/">WPSSO AM Pro version</a> requires the use of <a href="http://wpsso.com/extend/plugins/wpsso/">WPSSO Pro</a> as well.</p>
+<p>The WordPress Social Sharing Optimization (WPSSO) plugin is required to use the WPSSO AM extension.
+You can use the Free version of WPSSO AM with both the Free and Pro versions of WPSSO, but <a href="http://wpsso.com/extend/plugins/wpsso-am/">WPSSO AM Pro</a> requires the use of <a href="http://wpsso.com/extend/plugins/wpsso/">WPSSO Pro</a> as well.</p>
 </blockquote>